AMRC-FactoryPlus/amrc-connectivity-stack/docs/polled.md

 The `env` property should be `process.env`, or a suitable substitute.
 The keys `EDGE_MQTT`, `EDGE_USERNAME` and `EDGE_PASSWORD` will be used
 to initiate communication with the Edge Agent.
+The key `VERBOSE` will be used to configure the logger.

 The `handler` function creates a handler object when the driver has been sent a new configuration.
 The function takes two arguments, the driver